Leptirica: Plot

 The grumpy landowner Živan visits a watermill on the edge of the forest, bringing wheat to be milled into flour.
-While he converses with Vule, a miller, then strange sounds are heard outside the mill, and Vule believes that they're coming from some bird.
-The two do spot Živan's daughter, Radojka, on the hill with her sheep, and Vule comments how beautiful she is, stating that she looks "like a she-butterfly".
+While he converses with Vule, a miller, strange sounds are heard outside the mill, and Vule believes that they're coming from some bird.
+The two spot Živan's daughter, Radojka, on the hill with her sheep, and Vule comments how beautiful she is, stating that she looks "like a she-butterfly."

-During the night, then Vule once again hears strange sounds coming from the forest.
-While he sleeps, then a millstone suddenly stops working and a strange human-like creature with black hands, hairy face and long teeth does enters the mill.
-It grabs a handful of flour, and after having inspected it, then it attacks Vule and kills him by biting his neck.
-The millstone is seen starting to turn again.
-One of the peasants from the nearby village of Zarožje discovers Vule's body in the following morning by, and runs off in horror and informs the village mayor about his discovery.
+During the night, Vule once again hears strange sounds coming from the forest.
+While he sleeps, the millstone suddenly stops turning, and a strange human-like creature with black hands, hairy face, and long teeth enters the mill.
+It grabs a handful of flour, and after having inspected it, attacks Vule and kills him by biting his neck.
+The millstone starts to turn again.
+One of the peasants from the nearby village of Zarožje discovers Vule's body the following morning, and runs off in horror to inform the village mayor about his discovery.

-The film does turns to a romance between Radojka and a poor young man named Strahinja.
+The film turns into a romance between Radojka and a poor young man named Strahinja.

-The two meet secretly, as Živan refuses to approve their relationship.
-In the meanwhile, then do the mayor of the neighboring Zarožje, the village priest and several villagers discuss the death of their miller.

-It is revealed that Vule is the fourth miller to be killed in the mill over the course of one year, and the villagers suspect that the men were killed by a known vampire named Sava Savanović.
+The two meet secretly, because Živan refuses to approve of their relationship.
+In the meantime, the mayor of neighboring Zarožje, the village priest, and several villagers discuss the death of their miller.
+It is revealed that Vule is the fourth miller to be killed in the mill over the course of one year, and the villagers suspect that the men were killed by a vampire named Sava Savanović.

 Strahinja approaches Živan, asking for Radojka's hand in marriage, but Živan banishes him from his yard.
-Disappointed, does Strahinja bid farewell to Radojka and leaves his village.
-While he's passing through Zarožje, then he meets the villagers discussing the cursed mill and accepts their offer to become the new miller.
-He does spend the night in the mill, but stays in the mill's attic.
-He is horrified by the vampire's visit, falls down from the attic and lands in bags of flour, but he survives the night.
+Disappointed, Strahinja bids farewell to Radojka and leaves his village.
+While he's passing through Zarožje, he meets villagers who are discussing the cursed mill, and accepts their offer to become the new miller.
+He spends the night in the mill, sleeping in its attic.
+He is horrified by the vampire's visit, falls down from the attic, and lands in bags of flour; but he survives the night.

-In the morning, then the villagers come to the mill and find Strahinja alive.
-He says to them that he saw the creature, and the villagers are now convinced that it was Sava Savanović, who died decades ago.
+In the morning, the villagers come to the mill and find Strahinja alive.
+He tells them that he saw the creature.
+The villagers are now convinced that it was Sava Savanović, who had died decades before.
 The villagers visit the oldest woman in a neighboring village to ask her if she knows anything about Sava Savanović.
 She reveals to them that Sava was buried in a crooked ravine under a crooked elm tree.